MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  In Microsoft Edge, the Experimentation and Configuration Service is used to deploy Experimentation and Configuration payload.
+  The Experimentation and Configuration Service is used to deploy Experimentation and Configuration payloads to the client.

 Experimentation payload consists of a list of early in development features that Microsoft is enabling for testing and feedback.

-Configuration payload consists of a list of settings that Microsoft wants to deploy to Microsoft Edge to optimize user experience.
-For example, configuration payload may specify how often Microsoft Edge sends requests to the Experimentation and Configuration Service to retrieve the newest payload.
+Configuration payload consists of a list of recommended settings that Microsoft wants to deploy to optimize the user experience.

-Additionaly, configuration payload may also contain a list of actions to take on certain domains for compatibility reasons.
-For example, the browser may override the User Agent string on a website if that website is broken due to the new User Agent string on Microsoft Edge.
+Configuration payload may also contain a list of actions to take on certain domains for compatibility reasons.
+For example, the browser may override the User Agent string on a website if that website is broken.
 Each of these actions is intended to be temporary while Microsoft tries to resolve the issue with the site owner.

 If you set this policy to 'FullMode', the full payload is downloaded from the Experimentation and Configuration Service.
 This includes both the experimentation and configuration payloads.

-If you set this policy to 'ConfigurationsOnlyMode', only the configuration payload is delivered.
+If you set this policy to 'ConfigurationsOnlyMode', only the configuration payload is downloaded.

 If you set this policy to 'RestrictedMode', the communication with the Experimentation and Configuration Service is stopped completely.
+Microsoft does not recommend this setting.

-If you don't configure this policy, on a managed device on Stable and Beta channels the behavior is the same as the 'ConfigurationsOnlyMode'.
+If you don't configure this policy on a managed device, the behavior on Beta and Stable channels is the same as the 'ConfigurationsOnlyMode'.
+On Canary and Dev channels the behavior is the same as 'FullMode'.

-If you don't configure this policy, on an unmanaged device the behavior is the same as the 'FullMode'.
+If you don't configure this policy on an unmanaged device, the behavior is the same as the 'FullMode'.

 Policy options mapping: